 The Dora was the first illegal boat (Aliyah Beth) to leave from Northern Europe with Jewish refugees from Germany.
-Among them was my mother Toni Katz.
+Among the passengers was my mother Toni Katz.

 The Dora, anchored off the waterways of Vlissingen.